URiem/worldtravellog/README.md

 The colors for buttons were chosen using [Canva](https://www.canva.com/).
 The main color in use is a dark shade of teal (#167A7A) which contrasts well with the white text on the buttons.
 This is used for all submit buttons.
 The complementary color of Falu Red (#7A1616) is used for delete buttons.
 It also allows for a good contrast to white text and contrasts well with the teal of the submit buttons.

-In general, the color palette is kept in relatively neutral and natural colors so it complements the colors of the many featured images well and does not overpower them.
+In general, the color palette is kept in relatively neutral so it complements the colors of the many featured images well and does not overpower them.

 ![Color Scheme](/static/docs/colorscheme.png)